 Name of Visit: Location:

 Date of Visit: Category of Visit:

 Departure Time: Return Time:

 Visit Leader: Other Staff:

-Best Description Planned Ed ucational Curriculum Visit
+Best Description ucational Curriculum Visit

 of Visit: Part of Child 's Overall Learning/Social

-Programme

-One-off Foc ussed Experience/Activity
+One off Fee Programme ussed Experience/Activity

-Recreational
+One-on Foc Recreational

-Risk A Assessment
+Diak / Assessment

+The following boon road and

-The following approved risk asse ssments apply and have been read and
+The following ssments apply and have aff involved in the visit been read and

-aff involved in the visit
+understood by St all illvoived ill the visit

-under et e e a la j

-Contact Number S:
+Contact Numbers g.

+5.

 Transpo rt

-Arrangement

-7 ti i dingomoni 5.
+Arrangements

+Considerations

 Children Involved 1 Considerations

+Children Involved l Diet Considerations Medication Other

+Children Involved Other

+Children Involved Other

+Children Involved Other

+Children Involved Other

+Children Involved Other

+Children Involved Other

-Other
+Children Involved Other

-Dict Wicalcation Other
+Children Involved Other

+Children Involved Diet Other

+Children Involved Diet Medication Other

+Children Involved Diet Medication Other

+Children Involved Diet Medication Other

+Trip Approved by Any Other Genera Medication Other

+Trip Approved by Any Other Genera Medication Ilssues/Considerations

-Any Other Genera I Issues/Considerations
+Any Other Genera Medication I Issues/Considerations Visits Coordinator

+Trip Approved by Any Other Genera Medication Ilssues/Considerations

-Any Other Genera I Issues/Considerations
+Trip Approved by Any Other Genera Medication I Issues/Considerations Visits Coordinator

-Any Other Genera I Issues/Considerations
+Trip Approved by Any Other Genera Medication I Issues/Considerations Visits Coordinator

-Trip Approved by I Issues/Considerations Visits Coordinator Principal
+Trip Approved by Any Other Genera Medication I Issues/Considerations Visits Coordinator

-Principal

-Trip Approved by (Signature) : DCM/HoE Visits Coordinator Principal
+Trip Approved by Any Other Genera Medication I Issues/Considerations Visits Coordinator

-: DCM/HoE Principal

-: DCM/HoE Visits Coordinator Principal

-: DCM/HoE Visits Coordinator Principal

-: DCM/HoE Visits Coordinator Principal

-: DCM/HoE Visits Coordinator Principal

-: DCM/HoE Visits Coordinator Principal

 VISIT LEADER'S PLANNING CHECKLIST 1.
 Identify educational need for visit/journey/activity.
-2. Read and be conversant with any establishment policy on educational visits and journeys.
-3. Make preliminary visit to venue(s) whenever possible, or seek advice from experts in the locality/other establishments which have visited.
+2. 3.
+Make preliminary visit to venue(s) whenever possible, or seek advice from experts in the locality/other establishments which have visited.
 4. Undertake a thorough risk assessment with support from the establishments VC, where applicable.
 This should be recorded, acted upon and shared with the group.
 5. Identify and appoint Visit Leader, Deputy, other adult supervisors, first aiders and potential participants.
 6. If not an SES employee ensure all accompanying adults have a DBS check, including coach drivers where they will be resident with the group and/or share regular or unsupervised access to young people.
 7. Draw up a draft plan/itinerary.
 Brief other adult supervisors, including partners abroad, to ensure they understand their responsibilities.
-9. If visit includes proximity to water, issue 'Group Safety at Water Margins' booklet.
-10 .
-Make provisional bookings for transport, accommodation, activities, etc. 11. .
+9. If visit includes proximity to water, issue 'Group Safety at Water Margins' booklet. .
+Make provisional bookings for transport, accommodation, activities, etc. 11 .
 Ensure External Provider Forms are completed and approved by VC where applicable 12 .
 Circulate provisional information about the visit to group members' parents and parental consent letter for Category B visits.
 13 .
 Check and if necessary arrange additional insurance .
-Confirm bookings of transport, accommodation, etc., and complete the financial arrangements. .
+Confirm bookings of transport, accommodation, etc., and complete the financial arrangements.
+15 .
 Collate all documentation for Field File. .
 Produce identity/contact cards for group members and adult supervisors - in the language of the country to be visited if travelling abroad.
 17 .
 Hold a final briefing meeting for all staff and young people, e.g., safety information, personal and protective clothing requirements behaviour, and arrangements for the supervision of free time/unstructured time.
 18 .
 Have a cash float and/or cheques for entrance fees and emergencies. .
-Check climatic and prevailing conditions. .
-Ensure travel sickness pills have been taken where necessary.
-21 .
-Allocate seats, paper bags and buckets. .
+Check climatic and prevailing conditions.
+20 .
+Ensure travel sickness pills have been taken where necessary. .
+Allocate seats, paper bags and buckets.
+22 .
 Take mobile phones (pre-charged and having checked it will/should work in the area where you will need it).
 Identify landline locations if in doubt or 'blackspot' for mobile reception.
 23 .
-Use on-going risk assessment techniques to decide on whether to implement any
+Use on-going risk assessment techniques to decide on whether to implement any contingency plans.
+24 .
+Complete Daily Log and Medical Record as required.